 Muscles are very organised tissues that are composed of muscle cells, or muscle fibres, of which there are two kinds: fast fibres and slow fibres.
 These two fibres differ, mainly, in their number of mitochondria and myoglobin.
 Each muscle fibre is a tightly packed bundle of fibrils, or myofibrils.
 Myofibrils are, themselves, an intricate assembly of two major proteins: myosin and actin that support muscle contraction - although interactions with myriads of other proteins are necessary for muscle integrity and metabolism too.
 Among these: α-actinins.

-α-actinins are a very ancient family of proteins, possibly predating the divergence of eukaryotes and prokaryotes, which is thought to have occurred about 3 million years ago.
+α-actinins are a very ancient family of proteins, possibly predating the divergence of eukaryotes and prokaryotes, which is thought to have occurred about 3 billion years ago.
 This just goes to show how crucial α-actinins must be for living organisms.
 For years, scientists thought that α-actinins had a purely structural role in muscle.
 This is because they were first observed bridging actin filaments in myofibrils in a zone known as the Z band.
 Much like in Lego, myofibrils are an assembly of contractile units called sarcomeres.
 The zone where one sarcomere meets another, and that can be visualized as a disc, is the Z band.
 It is here that α-actinins stretch from one actin filament to another to anchor them while stabilising the overall muscle apparatus.
 Over the years, however, it has become apparent that α-actinins have more than just a structural role: they are also involved in signalling and metabolic pathways during muscle contraction.

 There are various α-actinins but α-actinin-3 seems to be the most specialised and is found only in fast fibres in skeletal muscle.
 Like all α-actinins, α-actinin-3 has a distinctive domain structure.
 It begins with an N-terminal actin-binding domain (ABD), followed by a central rod made up of a varied amount of repeats (Sel1-like repeats or SLRs), and a C-terminal domain that contains two EF hand regions (an EF hand is said to resemble a stretched out forefinger and thumb, with a clenched middle finger). α-actinin-3 monomers bind via their central rod repeats to form active antiparallel dimers.
 The formation of head to tail dimers has two important consequences.
 First, both ends are capable of binding to an actin filament.
 Secondly, within the same dimer, the N-terminal end of one α-actinin-3 monomer can interact with the C-terminal end of the other.
 This is important since α-actinin-3 is believed to be at the heart of several important pathways in skeletal muscle, and not only to form a stable sarcomeric lattice.